Tulsa Community College is Your Pathway to Premier Universities

 - Select a provider and pay the mailing fee.
 After you receive confirmation of your payment, your packet will be mailed to you.

 Step 3: F-1 Visa Interview

-You must bring the entire admission packet to the U.S. consulate or embassy in your home country.
-Before you make an appointment for an interview at the U.S. consulate or embassy, make sure to pay your SEVIS and visa fee online.
+You must take the entire admissions packet to the U.S. consulate or embassy in your home country.
+You must pay your SEVIS and visa fee.
+You cannot schedule your visa appointment until you have paid your I-901 fee.
 I-901 fees should only be paid through the official website.

-The wait time for an interview varies from country to country.
-Check the U.S. State Department website to learn more about how to prepare for the visa application.
+Wait times for an interview vary from country to country.
+Check this U.S. State Department website to learn more information about how to prepare for your visa interview.

 Step 4: Arrival in the U.S.